PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### Download protoc on Windows

 1. Before starting, install google's protocol buffers:
-    - Go to this link: <https://developers.google.com/protocol-buffers/docs/downloads>
+    - Go to the latest release of the protobuf repository: <https://github.com/protocolbuffers/protobuf/releases/latest>
-    - Click on the "release page" link.
     - Find the version you need and download it.
-    - As per October 2022, if your on windows, it's the third from the bottom, `protoc-21.7-win64.zip`.
+    - As per July 2023, if your on windows, it's the third from the bottom, `protoc-21.7-win64.zip`.
-2. Unzip the downloaded file somewhere "safe".
+2. Unzip the file and place it in a folder you wont move or delete.
-    - On my windows machine, I placed it in `C:\Program Files\Protoc`
+    - On my windows machine, I placed it in `C:\Users\<username>\go`
+    - I chose to rename the folder to `Protoc`, so the path of the folder is `C:\Users\<username>\go\Protoc`
 3. Add the path of the `bin` folder to your system variables.
-    - On windows, click the windows key and search for "system", then there should come something up like "edit the system environment variables".
+    - On windows, press the windows key and search for `edit the system environment variables`.
-    - Click the button "environment variables..." at the bottom.
+    - Click on `Environment Variables...` at the bottom.
-    - In the bottom list select the variable called "path" and click "edit ..."
+    - In the bottom list select the variable called `Path` and click on `Edit ...`
-    - In the pop-up window, click "new..."
+    - In the pop-up window, click on `New`
-    - Paste the total path to the `bin` folder into the text field.
+    - Paste the full path of the `bin` folder into the text field.

-        My path is `C:\Program Files\Protoc\bin`.
+        My path is `C:\Users\<username>\go\Protoc\bin`.

-    - Click "ok".
+    - Click `OK` twice.
-4. Open a terminal and run these commands:
+4. Open a terminal and run the following commands:

-    `$ go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.26`
+    `$ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`

-    `$ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1`
+    `$ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`

 ### Download protoc on Mac OS